 Translator in Residence, British Library

-From April 2017 to April 2018 I am the inaugural Translator in Residence at the British Library.
-The residency is being undertaken in partnership with the Arts and Humanities Research Council’s ‘Translating Cultures’ theme.
+From April 2017 to April 2019 I was the inaugural Translator in Residence at the British Library.
+The residency was undertaken in partnership with the Arts and Humanities Research Council’s ‘Translating Cultures’ theme.

 Writer in Residence, index Freiraum artist scholarship in Zurich

 1-14 December 2016 and 5-30 January 2017 I was invited by the wort + wirkung Swiss writing collective to be in residence in Zurich, Switzerland to work on my debut novella.
 The book will be a work of experimental speculative literary fiction exploring nationalism, colonialism, gender and racial identities, migration, climate change, translation, publishing, nepotism, the concept of family and institutionalised cultural histories.